matajoh/fourier_feature_nets/README.md

 https://user-images.githubusercontent.com/6894931/142744837-382e13b1-d1cf-4305-870a-b64763c73e54.mp4

-Another way to visualize what the model has learned is toproduce a voxelization of the model.
+Another way to visualize what the model has learned is to produce a voxelization of the model.
 This is different from the voxel-based volume rendering, in which multiple voxels contribute to a single sample.
 Rather, it is a sparse octree containing voxels at the places the model has determined are